drone/drone-plugin-index/content/christophschlosser/drone-ftps/index.md

 hostname
 : FTP host including the port

+verify
+: if set to true the SSL certificate validation is enforced, otherwise no validation (default true)

 secure
 : if set to true FTPS is enforced, otherwise plain FTP is used (default true)